cxr00/CrownWatcher/readme.md

 CrownWatcher is a simple scraping tool which grabs article headlines across every category and subcategory of the Daily Mail.

-Just clone, set your directory to `CrownWatcher`, and run:
+Just clone, set your directory to `CrownWatcher`, and run `run.bat`:

 ```
 python -m jewel